 Flight jackets tend to offer more insulation since they are meant to withstand the pretty-darn-cold temps inside the cabins of airborne fighter jets.

 That said, they are also cropped.
-That’s useful for pilots – it doesn’t get in the way of the seating positions and allows more in-flight mobility.
+That’s useful for pilots; it doesn’t get in the way of the seating positions and allows more in-flight mobility.
 But it’s also less useful for keeping your legs and butt warm and dry.

 For that reason, I’d be more likely to opt for a flight jacket if I’m living in a car-prevalent city, rather than one where I’m doing a lot of walking.

-Duffle coats and parkas really take the cake over pea coats, if only for the inclusion of a hood.
+And for the coldest conditions, duffle coats and parkas really take the cake over pea coats, if only for the inclusion of a hood.

 How to Wear and Style Military Jackets